-At Rambus, we invent and implement ideas that impact the world’s most valuable currency: data.
-Data enables businesses to better understand their customers, and their customers’ customers.
+At Rambus, we develop products that move and protect the world’s most valuable resource: data.
+Data enables businesses to better understand and serve their customers.
 Faster access to data enables real-time action to insights.
 Protecting this data is mission critical in our interconnected world.

-Rambus makes data centers better by accelerating and safeguarding the movement and delivery of data.
-We provide high-speed interfaces, security cores and chips optimizing the capacity, connectivity and security of the cloud.
+Rambus makes data centers and networks better by accelerating and safeguarding the movement and delivery of data.
+We provide high-speed interfaces, security cores and chips that optimize the capacity, connectivity and security of the cloud.

 Given the immense value of the data streams coursing through them, it’s no surprise that data centers are constantly under attack.
 To make matters worse, the severity and sophistication of security attacks grows year by year.
 Safeguarding this precious data requires a multi-tiered approach with security-by-design embodied at every level of data center infrastructure and systems.